Th-Underscore/server-control-manager/README.md

 *   **Backup Copy:** Automatically copies the latest backup folder from a server's `backups` directory to a shared location upon stopping the server.
 *   **Configurable:** Key settings like server directory, batch file name, host, port, and credentials can be easily modified in `app.py` or via `.env` for passwords.

+*Warning*: Keep your paths secure!
+Console output and logs _will_ contain the path to the server folder.
+Consider running this in a VM or container.

 ## Requirements

 *   Python 3.x